tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 **How did this roster happen?** After failing to qualify for TI10, BOOM dropped their full-Indo squad, aside from Fbz, and brought in Pinoys Yopaj, Tims, skem, and Tino.
 Tino played Tour 1, but was replaced by JaCkky for the Regional Final onwards.

 Test your geographical knowledge.
-What flag is next to Jackky's name? <span class="spoiler">It's Laos!
-First ever Lao at TI.</span>
+What flag is next to Jackky's name? <span class="spoiler">It's Laos.
+First ever Lao at TI!</span>

 **How was their DPC year?** 1482 points